zwave-js/node-red-contrib-zwave-js/README.md

 }
 ```

 Receiving commands is also trivial.
-Whenever your controller has been notified of something. the node will inject the payload accodingly.
+Whenever your controller has been notified of something, the node will inject the payload accodingly.
-the **object** property can be various values, Integers, Decimals, complex structures, ... - it depends on the command class that was used in the transmission
+The **object** property can be various values, Integers, Decimals, complex structures, ... - it depends on the command class that was used in the transmission
 the payload below will also be emitted whenever you use any of the **Get** operations.
 ```
 {
-  payload:{
+  payload: {
     node: 2,
+    event: "VALUE_UPDATED",
+    timestamp: "23-12-2020T12:23:23+000",
-    object: ... ,
+    object: ...
-    timestamp: "23-12-2020T12:23:23+000"
   }
 }
 ```